 On their own, Limited Benefit Plans do not meet the MEC requirement to receive QSEHRA reimbursement.
 That stinks.
 However, there is hope!
 If you can gain access to a MEC plan through your spouse or by purchasing an individual MEC plan, then the premiums for both the MEC and the Limited Benefit Plan are reimbursable tax-free under the QSEHRA.

 The commonality between the Limited Benefit Plan types we described above is they must provide a medical benefit, not a cash benefit (we call those “Cash Benefit Plans”, and we talk about them later).
 The difference is nuanced but important according to IRS Publication 502 which in part governs reimbursable expenses for QSEHRA.
 Insurance plans that pay a medical benefit are reimbursable (see page 8) while insurance plans that pay a cash benefit are not reimbursable (see page 9).

 Pro-Tip: A Limited Benefit Plan that pays a medical benefit will say something like “we will pay up to $1,000 a day in hospitalization benefits if you’re sick or injured”.
 A Cash Benefit Plan will say “we will pay you $1,000 if you get sick or injured.”
 One pays a doctor or hospital, one pays you cash.
 Subtle for sure, but important to know for QSEHRA!

 To summarize: A Limited Benefit Plan alone does not work under QSEHRA.
-However, if you can satisfy the MEC requirement, then the Limited Benefit Plan premium is reimbursable along with Medical Expenses and OTC Drugs if allowed by the QSEHRA’s plan design.
+However, if you can satisfy the MEC requirement, then the Limited Benefit Plan premium is reimbursable along with Medical Expenses if allowed by the QSEHRA’s plan design.